Nebu Kiniza

 Cory Orville Reid (born March 30, 1994), better known by his stage name Nebu Kiniza, is an American hip hop recording artist from Queens, New York.
-He is best known for his single "Gassed Up", which was released in October 25, 2015 and certified platinum in the United States in May 2018.
+He is best known for his single "Gassed Up", which was released on October 25, 2015 and certified platinum in the United States in May 2018.
 He is signed to OSHS (On Some Hippy S**t) and RCA Records.

 Early life

 Nebu Kiniza's family moved from Queens to Pawling, NY and then to Conyers, a suburb of Atlanta, GA, when he was 10.
 He learned the ropes of the music business from his mother, a singer.
 Attending Rockdale County High School, he began freestyling at 15 and discovered his talent.

 Career

 He released his first track, "IDGAF," in 2011, and his first mixtape, 2 Peace Signs, in 2012.

 In 2013, he released his second mixtape, The Honor Roller, with music videos for the tracks "The Grind" and "Steez."
 The "Steez" video, shot in Atlanta's Little Five Points neighborhood, received over 300,000 views on YouTube.

 His third mixtape, Hypnosis, which featured production from American record producer Sonny Digital, was released in 2014.
 The track "Myself" became his first major hit and was remixed by ILoveMakonnen & Key!.

 Along the way Nebu created his own label, On Some Hippy Sh*t, for himself and his crew of producers.